-Join Scott Pagano for an in-depth discussion in this video How to create basic primitive shapes, part of Up and Running with Houdini.
+Join Scott Pagano for an in-depth discussion in this video How to create basic primitive shapes, part of Learning Houdini.

 - In Houdini, all of our modeling and geometry operations happen on the geometry layer.
 We, of course, have traditional vertex manipulation tools we can use to manipulate geometry, but we can also build networks of nodes to procedurally manipulate geometry and generate geometry which is obviously one of Houdini's strengths.
 I'm gonna show you some basics, how to create some basic shapes, how to do some basic manipulations, and we'll end up looking at a more procedural technique at the end to give you a glimpse of the power of modeling in Houdini.
 First, what we're gonna do is we're gonna create a box.